 Mi Casa is a modest (okay kinda divey) Mexican joint… but that’s what we (and others) like about it.
-Come as you are in your ski togs, happy hour is 3-6 with cheap wings ($6), tacos (3 for $5), Tecate cans ($2) or Modelo Especial ($2) and house margaritas ($6).
+Come as you are in your ski togs, happy hour is 3-6 with cheap wings, tacos, Tecate cans or Modelo Especial and house margarita deals.
 Nachos, chips and salsa are help-yourself and complimentary.
 For fiesta food and drink, plus fun music, score the couch seats in the back for the best setting after a day of skiing.
 Just walk towards Main Street from the Peak 9 Village, Mi Casa is tucked away in a strip mall behind a ski shop, but plenty manage to find it for the margaritas.

 RMU Saloon on Main Street is a very cool setting, part swank bar and part Indie ski showroom with Rocky Mountain Underground hand-crafted Colorado skis on display.
 I love the bar here and the vibe, well participated by locals.
 The outdoor deck is in the heart of Main Street for great people watching in Breck, which can be hilarious… lets just say not everyone comes to Breck to ski…some just want to be seen.

 Blue Stag has a long casual bar and bench tables, and is a popular with an easy access Main St location, but we found the vibe is not as friendly as others in town.
 Cheap wines are offered during happy hour, which ends at 5.
-Happy Hour also includes $2 off their wood fired pizzas.
+Happy Hour also includes a few bucks off their wood fired pizzas.